 It’s not win-win.
 It’s win-lose.
 In fact, if you talk about win-win, they’re just going to think you’re disingenuous, and that you’re using it as a tactic to crush them.

 They can be tough negotiators, and Americans are not used to that.
 It’s a completely different style of negotiation.

 As you’ve learned more about China, what has surprised you the most?

-What surprised me was that if I were to pick a country China is most like, it would be the United States.
-I dealt with Korea and Japan for many years before I started dealing with China intensively, and it is more like the United States than either of them.
+I dealt with Korea and Japan for many years before I started dealing with China intensively, and I find China to be more like the United States than either of them.

 In Japan, Tokyo is everything.
 In Korea, Seoul is everything.
 They are homogeneous countries, and China is not homogeneous.
 It is a big country like the United States, and a lot of the ways that Americans look at the world, the Chinese do too.

-You can become a really big company without ever really leaving the United States.
-You can become a really big company without ever leaving China, too.
-What happens with Chinese companies is that they get really big and really successful in China, and then they come to the United States and try to do the exact same thing and it’s a complete disaster.
-American companies are getting better at this, but they still tend to do it in China sometimes.
+You can become a really big company without ever leaving the United States.
+You can become a big company without ever leaving China, too.
+Chinese companies get big and successful in China, and then they come to the United States and try to do the exact same thing and it’s a complete disaster.
 Americans and Chinese have the most difficulty making adjustments because they really haven’t had to.

 Is there something about doing business in China that lawyers believed to be true, but never was?